-Simplify your process by eliminating unnecessary activity and assuring consistency in the inputs and decision-making process for a process worthy of standardization.
+Simplify your processes by eliminating unnecessary activity and assuring consistency in the inputs and decision-making process for a process worthy of standardization.

-It’s tempting to engage IT and request to automate our discovery.
-The problem with this approach is potentially automating needless inefficiencies or complexities.
-Consider reviewing your potential improvements through the hierarchical lens of Simplify, Standardize, Automate.
+It’s tempting to engage IT and request to automate the discovery process.
+However, the problem with this approach is that it could automate inefficient processes or add unnecessary complexities.
+Consider reviewing your potential improvements through the hierarchical lens of simplify, eliminate, standardize and automate.

 The KISS Principle in Operational Excellence

 KISS is an acronym for “Keep it Simple, Stupid.”
 Popularized by the U.S. Navy in the 1960s, the KISS principle states most systems work best if kept simple.
 While the name may be a little crass, the idea that businesses should keep simplicity as a key design goal of any process remains relevant.

 The KISS principle is the go-to method for making the most impact on your process.
 Beyond a reminder to keep things simple, the principle has to extend to the standardize and automate steps of BPI.
 Think about applying simplification techniques to the incoming inputs or the process itself.